WHO DO I CONTACT IN CASE OF A MAINTENANCE EMERGENCY?

 WHAT ARE THE RENTAL QUALIFICATIONS OR REQUIREMENTS?

 You must be 18 years or older to rent an apartment and to qualify as a tenant you must meet several income, criminal and credit requirements.
 First, we will conduct a review of your financial obligations and verify your employment and income status.
 Furthermore, we will examine your criminal background records, along with investigating your rental and eviction history.
 Lastly, a copy of your consumer credit report will also be processed.
 Your application can be denied if you fail to meet any of these requirements.
-Please click on the "Apply Now" button located under each properties "Contact" tab for application instructions.
+Please click on the "Apply Now" button located under each properties "Available Units" tab for application instructions.

 WHEN CAN I SCHEDULE A VIEWING OF AN APARTMENT?

 You must schedule an appointment 24-hours in advance if you wish to view an upcoming vacancy as we are required to give the current tenant(s) advance notice.
-However, some of our rental properties have a 2 bedroom model apartment available for viewing during normal business hours.
-You do not need to set up an appointment to view the model, but it is helpful to ensure management will be in the office to assist you.

 WHEN WILL AVAILABLE UNITS BE POSTED?